MyTech78/Remove_news-and-interests-feature-in-windows-10/README.md

 This article will describe how to disable or chnage the News and Interests feature in windows 10.

 Microsoft has introduced a new feature on windows 10 named News and Interests as part of KB5003214 update.
-This can cause additional network traffic and take up valuable space on your taskbar, bellow are some of the options to change its behavior
+This can cause additional network traffic and take up valuable space on your taskbar, bellow are some of the options to change its behaviour.

 ### Manualy